Photo by William Murphy

 Despite the fact that the government accepts that climate change poses a grave danger and in Paris agreed that efforts need to be stepped up, effective action has not followed.
 Instead, in 2017 the government approved Ireland’s first National Mitigation Plan, which is very weak and full of gaps.

-The EPA’s own figures show that Ireland’s actual emissions between 1990 and 2020 are projected to increase by between 7.5% and 10%, and to increase again by 2030.
+The EPA’s own figures show that Ireland’s actual emissions between 1990 and 2020 are projected to increase by 11-12%, and to increase again by 2030.
 Ireland is therefore on track to blow its fair share of the global carbon budget, undermining the government’s stated commitment to climate justice.
 The most vulnerable and the least able to adapt are set to suffer most.